 By law food manufacturers must indicate on the label if their product contains one of the 14 main allergens.
 Keep food packaging of the foods being provided so attendees with a known food allergy / intolerance can check that the food is suitable.
 You must signpost attendees to where they can obtain the allergen information for the foods you are serving.
 This can be done by placing a sign where the food is being served.
-Suggested wording can include; "Food allergies & intolerances: Please speak to a member of staff about the ingredients in the food.
-Here is a sample sign you can use to create your own version https://www.food.gov.uk/sites/default/files/media/document/allergen-signage.pdf.
+Suggested wording can include; "Food allergies and intolerances: Please speak to a member of staff about the ingredients in the food.
+For a sample sign you can use to create your own version, see www.food.gov.uk/business-guidance/allergen-checklist-for-food-businesses